All right, now that we've gotten the big reveal over with it's time to share the boys' room details, as promised...

 Fiber baskets: IKEA KNIPSA baskets

-Curtain rods: DIY project using 1/2" galvanized pipes, 90° elbows & street flanges
+Pipe curtain rods: 1/2" galvanized pipes, 90° elbows & street flanges

-Faux Bamboo Shade mini blind covers: clearance chenille fabric from JoAnn
+"Faux" Bamboo Shade mini blind concealers: clearance chenille fabric from JoAnn

-Cage mini pendant: DIY project + IKEA HEMMA cord kit
+Cage mini-pendant: thrifted + IKEA HEMMA cord kit

 Green table lamp: Target clearance